 \section{Introduction}

-In the classical theory of acoustic waves, in order to describe the propagation of sound in thermoviscous fluids, some mathematical models in the classification of nonlinear wave equations with several kinds of dissipations arise in the study of nonlinear acoustics, e.g. the Kuznetsov equation, the Westervelt equation and the Blackstock model.
-We refer interested readers to the mathematical reviews \cite{Kaltenbacher=2015,Kaltenbacher-Thalhammer-2018}.
-These models have been widely applied in medical and industrial uses of high-intensity ultra sound (HIUS), for instance, medical imaging and therapy, ultrasound cleaning and welding (see \cite{Abramov-1999,Dreyer-Krauss-Bauer-Ried-2000,Kaltenbacher-Landes-Hoffelner-Simkovics-2002} and references therein).
+In the classical theory of acoustic waves, in order to describe the propagation of sound in thermoviscous fluids, some mathematical models for the classification of nonlinear wave equations with dissipations have been considered in the study of nonlinear acoustics, e.g. the Kuznetsov equation, the Westervelt equation and the Blackstock model.
+We address the interested reader to the reviews and introductions in \cite{Kaltenbacher=2015,Kaltenbacher-Thalhammer-2018}.
+These models have been widely used in medical and industrial applications of high-intensity ultra sound, for instance, medical imaging and therapy, ultrasound cleaning and welding (see \cite{Abramov-1999,Dreyer-Krauss-Bauer-Ried-2000,Kaltenbacher-Landes-Hoffelner-Simkovics-2002} and references therein).